Gulbin Ozcan-Deniz, PhD, LEED AP BD+C

 Service at Jefferson

-As the Director of the CM programs, Dr. Deniz is responsible for leading and growing Jefferson’s BS in CM (ABET Accredited), MS in Construction Management On Campus and MS in Construction Management Online Programs.
-She has been working directly with the Jefferson CM’s Industry Advisory Board to build and sustain strong ongoing relationships with the professional construction community and mentor and support CM faculty.
-Dr. Deniz is a member of the CABE Executive Committee and CABE Assessment Committee.
-She has been working as the Assessment Leader of the Construction Management programs to sustain assessment of student work for the Middle States of Higher Education and Accreditation Board for Engineering and Technology (ABET) Applied and Natural Science Accreditation Commission (ANSAC) accreditation bodies.
-Dr. Deniz has worked for Hallmarks Program Assessment for the assessment of general education courses in the East Falls Campus in Summer 2018.
-She has been working on improving the undergraduate and graduate curricula, with the new addition of the MS in Construction Management online program development.
+As the Chair of the Department of Construction Management (CM), Dr. Deniz is responsible for leading and growing Jefferson’s B.S. in CM (ABET-ANSAC Accredited), M.S. in CM On-Campus, M.S. in CM Online, andthe Graduate CM Certificate Programs.
+Her core responsibilities include the improvement of both undergraduate (BSCM) and graduate (MSCM) curricula, expansion of existing program offerings, course and program assessment, faculty support and mentoring, and student recruitment.
+She has been collaborating with Jefferson CM’s Industry Advisory Board to build and sustain strong ongoing relationships with the professional construction community.
+Dr. Deniz is a member of the University Appointment, Promotion, and Tenure (APT) Committee, the CABE Executive Committee, and the CABE Assessment Committee.
+She has been working to streamline the assessment of student work for the Middle States of Higher Education and Accreditation Board for Engineering and Technology (ABET) Applied and Natural Science Accreditation Commission (ANSAC)accreditation bodies.

 Teaching Interests

-Prior to becoming the Director of the Construction Management Programs, she was an Assistant Professor of Construction Management at Thomas Jefferson University.
+Prior to becoming the Chair of the Department of Construction Management (CM), she was an Assistant Professor of Construction Management at Thomas Jefferson University.
 Prior to joining Thomas Jefferson University, Dr. Deniz was a Construction Management Professor for four years in the Department of Civil and Architectural Engineering and Construction Management at Milwaukee School of Engineering (MSOE) in Milwaukee, WI.
-She has thought a variety of courses in the areas of Building Information Modeling (BIM), Sustainable Design and Construction, LEED, Construction Estimating and Scheduling, Surveying, and other project management topics.
+She has taught a variety of courses in the areas of Building Information Modeling (BIM), Sustainable Design and Construction, LEED, Construction Estimating and Scheduling, Surveying, and other project management topics.